nestjs/docs.nestjs.com/content/microservices/basics.md

 > info **Hint** You can also pass in a property key to the `@Payload()` decorator to extract a specific property from the incoming payload object, for example, `@Payload('id')`.

-#### Client
+#### Client (producer class)

 A client Nest application can exchange messages or publish events to a Nest microservice using the `ClientProxy` class.
-This class defines several methods, such as `send()` (for request-response messaging) and `emit()` (for event-driven messaging) that let you communicate with a remote microservice.
-Obtain an instance of this class in one of the following ways.
+This class provides several methods, such as `send()` (for request-response messaging) and `emit()` (for event-driven messaging), enabling communication with a remote microservice.
+You can obtain an instance of this class in the following ways:

-One technique is to import the `ClientsModule`, which exposes the static `register()` method.
-This method takes an argument which is an array of objects representing microservice transporters.
-Each such object has a `name` property, an optional `transport` property (default is `Transport.TCP`), and an optional transporter-specific `options` property.
+One approach is to import the `ClientsModule`, which exposes the static `register()` method.
+This method takes an array of objects representing microservice transporters.
+Each object must include a `name` property, and optionally a `transport` property (defaulting to `Transport.TCP`), as well as an optional `options` property.

-The `name` property serves as an **injection token** that can be used to inject an instance of a `ClientProxy` where needed.
-The value of the `name` property, as an injection token, can be an arbitrary string or JavaScript symbol, as described [here](https://docs.nestjs.com/fundamentals/custom-providers#non-class-based-provider-tokens).
+The `name` property acts as an **injection token**, which you can use to inject an instance of `ClientProxy` wherever needed.
+The value of this `name` property can be any arbitrary string or JavaScript symbol, as described [here](https://docs.nestjs.com/fundamentals/custom-providers#non-class-based-provider-tokens).

-The `options` property is an object that contains the same properties we saw in the `createMicroservice()` method earlier.
+The `options` property is an object that includes the same properties we saw in the `createMicroservice()` method earlier.

 ```typescript
 @Module({